maltanar/sdaccel_xclhal_rtl/README.md

 # sdaccel_xclhal_rtl
 Examples for using the SDAccel XCL HAL library for interfacing RTL kernels.
+The XCL HAL library provides low-level access to designs running on the FPGA, such as reading and writing control/status registers directly from host code.

 ## Requirements
 * Xilinx SDAccel 2017.4